Cambodia: A Unique Adventure

 My husband sometimes come here and just quietly sit in a corner and let his imagination recreate how Angkor must had been at its peak.

-The History of Cambodia - A Glorious Past and a Painful Recent History
+A Glorious Past and a Painful Recent History

 In the past, Cambodia was a great empire.
 It built the world famous Angkor Wat that today shows how advanced the Khmer were at that time.
 In the more recent past, Pol Pot and the Khmer Rouge brought about a division in the country that today is still unresolved as the trials continue.

 Village Visit in Cambodia